Transocean says may face $473 million U.S. tax bill

-(Reuters) - Transocean Ltd RIGN.VX (RIG.N) may face another $473 million in potential U.S. back taxes, according to its annual regulatory filing, in which it revealed that a judge partly cleared the company in a similar tax dispute dating back eight years.
+(Reuters) - Transocean Ltd may face $473 million in U.S. back taxes, according to its annual filing, though it also said it was cleared in a similar dispute dating back eight years, which may give its lawyers a useful precedent.

 Transocean, owner of the world’s largest offshore oil rig fleet, said the latest assessment received this month for 2008 and 2009 related to accounting between subsidiaries, for both engineering services performed between them and transfer pricing for rig charters.